Marijuana Deficiencies & Plant Abuse

 Figure 4 is definitely an over-fert problem.
 The high level of nutrients accumulates in the leaves and causes them to dry out and burn up as shown here.
 You must flush with clear, clean water immediately to allow the roots to recover, and prevent further damage.
 The find the cause of the high nutrient levels.

-The plants in Figure 1 were on a continous drip system, where nutrient solution is constantly being pumped into the medium.
+The plants in Figure 1 were on a continuous drip system, where nutrient solution is constantly being pumped into the medium.
 This tends to keep the entire root system completely saturated.
 A better way would be to periodically feed the plants, say for 1/2 hour every 2-3 hours.
 This would give the roots a chance to get needed air to them, and prevent root rot and other problems.

 Don’t be throw off by the fact that the plants in Figure 2 are sitting in still water, this is actually an H2O2 solution used to try and correct the problem.
 Adding an airstone to the tub would also help add O2 to the solution.